-Unless this form or other certificate of health is returned to the school, children in grades UPK or K, 1, 3, 5, 7, 9, and 11; and at any grade level by school administration, in their discretion to promote the educational interests of the student will be given a health appraise by the school physician.
+Unless this form or other certificate of health is returned to the school, children in grades UPK or K, 1, 3, 5, 7, 9, and 11, and at any grade level by school administration, in their discretion to promote the educational interests of the student, will be given a health appraisal by the District physician.

-When requested, Chittenango Central School District will provide physical examinations done by the district physician during the school year at no cost to the parent/guardian.
+When requested, Chittenango Central School District will provide physical examinations done by the District physician during the school year at no cost to the parent/guardian.